netscaler/automation-toolkit/Examples/Offline_LAS_Licensing/terraform_provider_netscalersdx/readme.md

 4. Uploads the license blob back to the appliance via SFTP.
 5. Applies the license via the SDX API and initiates a warm reboot.

 **Destroy / Update behaviour:** Deleting or modifying this resource in Terraform is a no-op — the license remains active on the appliance.
-Any change to `entitlement_name` requires destroying and re-creating the resource (`terraform taint` or `-replace`).
+Any change to `entitlement_name` or `restricted_mode` requires destroying and re-creating the resource (`terraform taint` or `-replace`).

 ## Prerequisites